 The Blanchard Award is open to talented instrumental students in either their first or second year of high school.
-It is through the generous support of Ross and Jenny Blanchard and their commitment to the development of young musicians that Generations in Jazz is able to offer a cash prize to both a female and a male recipient.
+It is through the generous support of Ross and Jenny Blanchard and their commitment to the development of young musicians that Generations in Jazz is able to offer a funded prize by way of financial assistance to both a female and a male recipient.

 Generations in Jazz will be accepting submissions from music teachers nominating students for this award.